-What are Shopping Feeds?
+What are Shopping Ads?

-When it comes to traditional text ads, ad auctions determine which ad appears based on who is bidding what bid on keywords that search query is relevant towards.
-With product listing ads in your very own Google Shopping Campaign, a merchant is able to gain more visual real estate that directly links to whatever you are advertising.
-If you’re interested in learning how to create a campaign and get users shopping, read on!
+When it comes to traditional text ads, ad auctions determine which ad appears based on who is bidding what amount on keywords that the search query is relevant towards.
+With product listing ads in a Google Shopping Campaign, however, a merchant is able to gain more visual real estate that directly links to whatever is being advertised.

 Creating an Ad Group

 Step two of Google’s setup process consists of creating your ad group.
 Choose the “Product Shopping” option and name your ad group.
 Then set your bids.
 Remember, you will pay every time someone clicks on one of your Shopping ads, so set bids and a budget that will help you reach your business goals.

 If you do decide after launching your campaign to segment out your ad group by brand, product type, category, a custom label, or any other type of organization that combines related products in your feed, go to the “Product groups” tab under that ad group and click on the pencil icon next to “All products.”

 A window will appear where you can pick a form of subdivision before deciding which to include in your segmentation process.
 In the example below, we decided to break our products up by brand.

 After dividing the products up by these brands, we can choose to divide even further to gain a more detailed outlook on the various metric performance of certain products.